 The average person could benefit by eating one to two servings of probiotic foods daily.
 People with acute conditions could be helped by two to three servings daily.
 Such foods are a healthy addition to the typical Western diet, which tends to be low in fiber and heavy in saturated fats.

-However, you have to look at your overall lifestyle because probiotic foods are only a part of what constitutes a healthy diet and lifestyle.
-Eating lots of fruit and vegetables, legumes, whole grains, healthy fats, and excercising are recommended in order to promote heatlh.
+However, you have to look at your overall lifestyle because probiotic foods are only a part of what constitutes a healthy diet.
+Eating lots of fruit and vegetables, legumes, whole grains and healthy fats, and exercising are recommended to promote health.

 Concentrated probiotic supplements are also available over the counter, and taking them has been found to help during acute intestinal conditions.

-In any case, check with your doctor before starting probiotic supplements to make sure they won’t interact with any of your medications.
+In any case, check with your primary care provider before starting probiotic supplements to make sure they won’t interact with any of your medications.

 We do know one thing: Probiotic foods like sauerkraut, miso soup and kimchee have been popular for years in cultures around the globe.
 It’s a great time for you to start enjoying them too.